-The majority of directors are non-executive and are not involved in day-to-day executive management of Standard UK and are, by virtue of the Articles of Association, owners or senior executives of member companies.
+The majority of directors are non-executive and are not involved in day-to-day executive management of Standard UK and are, by virtue of the Articles of Association, owners or senior executives of insured member companies.
 The chairman is responsible for the direction and effectiveness of the board and the oversight of Standard UK's affairs and strategy.
 The chairman is elected for a term of three years but may be re-elected for four further terms.
 The board has the benefit of an insurance market professional and expert insurance and investment guidance from its managers and personnel within the managers' group, as well as access to independent insurance, regulatory, financial and investment expertise as required.
-One third of the directors must retire from office by rotation at each annual general meeting (AGM) and all directors appointed since the date of the last AGM must put themselves forward for election.
-Additionally, directors who have held office for nine years and over must seek annual re-election.
+One third of the directors who have been in office for the longest period must retire from office by rotation at each annual general meeting (AGM).
+In addition, any directors not appointed or reappointed at one of the preceding two AGMs and all directors appointed since the date of the last AGM must put themselves forward for election.
+It is normal practice for directors who have held office for nine years to seek annual re-election.
 Directors must retire from the board at the next AGM if they are no longer eligible to be elected to the board according to the Articles of Association.